debuggingtissue/deepslide-svs-wsi-to-jpeg-patch-generator/README.md

 2. Activate the virtual environment

     `. ./name-of-virtual-environment/bin/activate`

+3. Download the project

+4. Navigate to the project directory

+    `cd my/path/to/deepslide-wsi-patch-generator`

 3. Install the dependencies using the `requirements.txt` file

     `pip install -r requirements.txt`

-4. Download the project

-5. Navigate to the `src` folder
+5. Navigate to the `src` directory

-    `cd my/path/to/deepslide-wsi-patch-generator/src`
+    `cd src`